-These dynamics have made the industry a breeding ground for crime.
+These dynamics have made the industry a breeding ground for crypto crimes.
 From 51 percent attacks to celebrity impersonations, criminals use a wide range of technical and social engineering tactics to separate well-meaning people from their crypto assets.
 Many sophisticated attacks are becoming hard to distinguish from legitimate opportunities to profit in the industry.

 Let’s take a look at the rise of crypto crimes and some steps that you can take to protect your assets.